 ….or toiletry items.
 The uses are pretty much endless!

-What do you use to organize your home on the cheap?
+What do you use to organize your home inexpensively?